Ethra8/english-grows/README.md

 * I want to be able to easily login and logout, so that I can access my personal account information.
 * I want to be able to receive an email confirmation after registering, so that I can verify that my account registration was successful.
 * I want to be able to easily recover my password in case I forget it, so that I can recover access to my ccount.
-* I want to be able to have a personalized user profile, so that I can view my personal order history and order confirmations, and save my billing information.
+* FUTURE IMPLEMENTATION: I want to be able to have a personalized user profile, so that I can view my personal order history and order confirmations, and save my billing information.

 ### As Shopper
 #### Viewing and Navigation